louie-j-a/CMEECoursework/Week1/README.txt

 csvtospace.sh - shell script that takes a csv file as an input and gives a space separated values file as an output, without replacing the input file.

+FirstBiblio.bib - creates bibliography in LaTeX.

+FirstExample - gives instructions on how I want my pdf to be made.

 MyExampleScript.sh - shell script, outputs a message 'Hello $USER'.